 One of the most common questions we get regarding DBS checks for employers at Aaron's Department is "Why has the DBS application been stuck at stage 4 so long?".

-Whilst around 50% of our applications are fully processed within 2 or 3 days, with the rest usually within a week, there are cases where a DBS Check can take longer than expected.
+The majority of our applications are fully processed within 2 or 3 days, with the rest usually being done within a week.
+There are, however, cases where a DBS Check can take longer than expected.

 For employers wanting a DBS check for staff, this can be extremely frustrating as you have to wait longer than expected to get employees into work.